European Sportscar Championship: 1978

 After the cancellation of the World Sports Car Championship, the European Sports Car Championship was created for 1978 in order to allow Group 6 prototypes to continue to compete for their own championship.
 Manufacturers no longer were granted their own championship, and emphasis was instead placed on drivers.
 The series was also separated into two categories, one for the 2-Litre cars and the other for the larger capacity cars.
-Osellas once again led the 2-Litre field, led by drive "Gimax" who won the 2-Litre Drivers Championship.
+Osellas once again led the 2-Litre field, led by driver "Gimax", who won the 2-Litre Drivers Championship.
 Porsche driver Reinhold Joest won the other Drivers Championship.

 Diminishing support for sports prototypes and the large number of drivers which chose to compete in the Italian Group 6 Championship led FISA to cancel the European Championship outright after 1978.
 Group 6 cars continued to compete as guests in World Championship for Makes events until 1982 when regulations were once again changed and the Group C category was established.